 - Triple Science

-This guided option ensures that students follow a broad and balanced curriculum with an appropriate academic diet (some students are guided onto an ASDAN course, which will support their studies across the rest of the curriculum).
+Some students will be guided towards the EBacc option, which involves them choosing a language and either History or Geography as two of their three options.
+Our guided options process ensures that all students follow a broad and balanced curriculum with an appropriate academic diet (some students are guided onto an ASDAN course, which will support their studies across the rest of the curriculum).

-Students then choose two further subjects from the following list:
+Students choose their subjects from the following list:

 - Art, Craft & Design GCSE